skhillon/CPE315Notes/day11.md

 Notice how `add` stores the result in r1, and then `sub` uses that result to do its own operation.
 However, if you were to pipeline like in the table above, r1 would not be updated for `sub`. *This is called a DATA HAZARD*, or a *read-after-write* hazard.
 Common hazard on RISC architecture like ARM.

 What's the solution?
 - HARDWARE-BASED: Pause the execute (computing) instruction and insert "stall cycles" (copies of the execute phase to fill cycles until the previous instruction is done).
+This method will fix any kind of data hazard and is very safe, but it's barely any faster and kind of a "waste" of pipelining.
+You're essentially just waiting slightly less than a synchronous solution.
 - SOFTWARE-BASED: